austinjdean/pls/README.md

 ##### Options:
 `-c: open using Chrome`
 `-f: open using Firefox`
+`-d: debug flag - prints the URL that pls will open`
 `-l: I'm Feeling Lucky`
 `-h, --help: display usage information and exit`